 Up there in the spotlight.

-While many other “rock schools” focused on rock and roll imagery, the Music Makers brand emphasizes the experience of performing any genre of music.
+While many other “rock schools” focused on rock and roll imagery, Music Makers emphasizes the experience of performing any genre of music.
 The spotlights borrow colors from stage lighting and the two overlap creating an abstract “M”.
 The three pieces of the logo represent the three pillars of Music Makers: Pursue.
 Play.
 Perform.

 Be a Music Maker